amalgam8/amalgam8/README.md

     Usually, the API gateway is mapped to a DNS route.
 However, in our local standalone environment, you can access it at port 32000 on localhost.

-1. Confirm that the API gateway is running by accessing the http://localhost:32000 from your browser.
+1. Confirm that the API gateway is running by accessing http://localhost:32000 from your browser.
 If all is well, you should see a simple **Welcome to nginx!** page in your browser.